DiabloPower/burn2cool/README.md

 -------
 The web UI links to `/favicon.ico`.
 Place your favicon file at `assets/favicon.ico` and run `make assets` to embed it.
 The server serves `/favicon.ico` with `Content-Type: image/x-icon`.
-# Burn2Cool — The ROG Tamer CPU Throttle Daemon

-A lightweight Linux service that dynamically throttles CPU frequency based on temperature.
-Originally designed to tame the powerful (and sometimes thermally confused) **ASUS ROG Strix Hero III**, it works on most Linux systems with standard thermal zones and CPUFreq drivers.

----

 ## 🔧 What's Inside